zoolanders/documentation/relatedcategoriespro/01.basics/03.integration/docs.md

 The Element is set now but is not rendering at all, let's fix that.
 Assign the element to the position of your choice following the [assign elements](http://yootheme.com/zoo/documentation/advanced/assign-elements-to-layout-positions) guide.
 Once assigned there will be another set of fields requiring attention.

-The Basic, Filter and Separator sets are ZOOlanders common [Assignment fields](/zoolanders/elements/fields#assignment).The Layout set displays the fields related to RelatedCategoriesPro layouts, which is the topic of the next page.
+The Basic, Filter and Separator sets are ZOOlanders common [Assignment fields](/zoolanders/elements/fields#assignment).
+The Layout set displays the fields related to RelatedCategoriesPro layouts, which is the topic of the next page.